tr1s/tris-webpack-boilerplate/README.md

 2. __The side-project hustlers__ 🏃‍♀️ — those with all the great ideas but don't want to waste time with setup.
 They need to get their ideas, apps, and websites out and into the browser... _fast_.
 3. __The obsessive compulsive__ 🕵️‍♂️ — people who love getting those perfect scores on performance and optimizaitons reports.
 People who are digitally organized and pride themselves knowing that all their files are minimized, compressed, zipped, and ready to ship!

-Feel free to fork this repo and create your own workflows based off this template!
+Feel free to fork this repo and create your own workflow based off this template!
 Everyone's a little different, I understand.

 ___

-# Usage:
+# Usage

 You need [git](https://git-scm.com/) and [node.js](https://nodejs.org/) on your computer before running.